jennder/franken-poster/README.md

 ## To run

-Make sure you have all dependencies installed as listed in `requirements.txt`.
+Make sure you have all dependencies installed as listed in `requirements.txt` by running:

+`pip install -r requirements.txt`

 To generate two movie posters for a movie, run:

 `python poster.py`